adriamanu/gobserve/README.md

 ```go
 cmd.SysProcAttr = &syscall.SysProcAttr{Setpgid: true}
 ```
-We can then kill every process in the group by passing a negative integer to the `Kill` command.<br>
+We can then kill every process in the group by passing a negative integer to the `Kill()` function.<br>
 ```go
 syscall.Kill(-runningProcess.Pid, syscall.SIGKILL)
 ```